Loom vs OBS Studio: Which Screen Recorder Fits Your Workflow?

 Ideal for: Remote teams, sales teams, customer success

-- Live streaming to Twitch or YouTube is required
+- Live streaming to Twitch, YouTube, or RTMP

-- You already have a separate video editor
+- A separate video editor you already use

 Frequently Asked Questions